Teletón (Mexico): Sponsors

 The Teletón production is supported by enterprises who also finance year-round expenses of the CRITs.
 There is only one sponsor for each product category.

 The first broadcast had nine sponsors; by 2008 the number was 26.
 Some businesses which have participated are:

 TeletónUSA

 In 2012, Teletón, in cooperation with the Univision television network, created TeletónUSA, an American charity with the same aim to help sick, disabled, and mentally-challenged children in America's Hispanic communities.
-Its first telethon was broadcast December 14 and 15, 2012 on the Univision network, and was hosted by famed Univision personality Don Francisco, who has hosted a similar telethon in Chile.
+Its first telethon was broadcast December 14 and 15, 2012 on the Univision network, and was hosted by famed Univision personality Don Francisco, who has hosted the telethon in Chile (Which was the inspiration for telethon).
 The first edition of TeletónUSA took US$8,150,625 in pledges, exceeding its initial goal of US$7 million.

 In November 2014 The CRIT opened its first location in the United States in San Antonio, Texas.